cloudwalk/stratus/README.md

-# Stratus
+# Stratus ☁️

-Stratus is an EVM executor and JSON-RPC server with custom storage that scales horizontally.
+Stratus is an EVM executor and JSON-RPC server with custom storage that scales horizontally, written in Rust 🦀.

+Current storage implementations include:

+- In Memory
+- PostgreSQL

+Planned storage implementations include:

+- Redis
+- CockroachDB